 Perhaps my favourite feature of our house is the energy monitoring app.
 It tells us how much energy we are producing or pulling off the grid (more on that in a moment) at that very point in time, and how much we’ve used throughout the day.
 I can see when I ran the dryer, when I charged our car, when I turned on the oven, even how many times the heat kicked on throughout the night causing me to feel guilty and lower the thermostat another degree… then freeze in three sweaters and turn it back up.
 I honestly think an app like this becoming available to all homeowners and apartment dwellers alike would go far to bringing awareness to our energy usage and help us change our habits.
 The institution of marriage might crumble though.
 Or… it might save it?

 Yes, to answer the thought you’ve been holding since the last paragraph, we are connected to the energy grid.
 This is because our solar panels do absolutely nothing at nighttime.
 Sure, we could get a battery, which might be good to have as a back up, but because we live in Edmonton where our energy needs are so different in the summer versus the winter it makes the most sense to be connected to the grid.
 This way, when we’re overproducing (which is still happening in October because I am ridiculous about not using electricity) the energy we aren’t using is sent to the grid, adding renewable energy for everyone.
-At night or on severely cloudy days when our panels just aren’t cutting it because we’re charging our car or I’m baking and drying all of our clothes on high all willy nilly like that, we can pull off of the grid rather than being stuck without electricity.
+At night or on severely cloudy days or in winter when our panels just aren’t cutting it because we’re charging our car or I’m baking and drying all of our clothes on high all willy nilly like that, we can pull off of the grid rather than being stuck without electricity.
 Over the course of the year, the overproduction will balance out the underproduction and we’ll end up net zero.
 This also has the benefit of being a lot less scary to convince someone to go solar because there’s a backup plan in place.

 Why Net Zero?